jorgekue/delivery-master/README.md

 ...
 ```
 [Back to Table of Content ](#table-of-content)
-# Generation CSV-file
+# Generation CSV file
-Generate the delivery plan as CSV-file based on your model files with maven command:
+Generate the delivery check list as CSV file based on your model files with following maven command:
 `mvn clean generate-sources`

-The generation process is illustrated basically in the image as follows:
+The generation process is illustrated basically in the following image:

 ![Generation](./generate.png)

-For technical reason we concatenate first the two model files, use then a freemarker template to generate the CSV-File with our required activities.
+For technical reason we concatenate first the two model files, use then a freemarker template to generate the CSV file with our required activities for the release.
 [Back to Table of Content ](#table-of-content)
 # Generation GitHub Action-files
 ## Reusable Component Workflows
 For the other main use case first we generate the Reusable Component Workflows based on each component type in our model file with following maven command:
 `mvn clean generate-sources –DcomponentWorkflows`

-For each type we will get a Reusable Workflow file like below:
+For each type we get a Reusable Workflow file like below:
 ```javascript
 name: EAR Activities Workflow
 on: